zaphosting/docs/docs/vserver-linux-python.md

 ## Installing Python

-Most linux distros come preinstalled with Python however the version might not be up to date or the system might have been installed without some packages.
+Most Linux distros come preinstalled with Python however the version might not be up to date or the system might have been installed without some packages.
 You can check if the python installation exists (`python3 --version`) and run the following commands to either update or install the runtime.

 <Tabs>
 <TabItem value="ubuntu-debian" label="Ubuntu & Debian" default>